-When website platforms are chosen, the main step is done.
+When website platforms are have been chosen, the main step is done.
 But it is just only the start and it is too early to answer the main question.
 Many other things should be taken into account before.

 Average prices vary from $5 to $25 per hour.

-Developer companies mostly have all you need to build your desirable e-Store.
+Developer companies have mostly all you need to build your desirable e-Store.
 Starting from programmers and designers to project managers, full team would work for you.
 This time you may be calm that you pay for real things.

-Average prices are also extremely various for the same reason as in freelancer cases.
-From $20 to $200 per hour.
+Average prices are also extremely various for the same reason as in freelancer cases (from $20 to $200 per hour).

-To be honest there is one more option.
+To be honest, there is one more option.

 eCommerce website design costs